ckb-ecofund/offckb/README.md

 ## OffCKB

-ckb development environment for professionals
+CKB local development environment for your first try

 ## Install